 The 1800 monitors call progress when dialing out.
-If the 1800 dials out and encounters a busy signal or no answer within 30 seconds, the unit hangs up, waits the programmed intercall delay time, and then dials the next phone number.
+If the 1800 dials out and encounters a busy signal or no answer after 10 rings, the unit hangs up, waits the programmed intercall delay time, and then dials the next phone number.

-NOTE: Dial-tone and call-progress detection may optionally be disabled.
+Dial-tone and call-progress detection may optionally be disabled.